Highams Park Lease Extension - Free Consultation

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Highams Park Lease Extension Case Summaries:
+Highams Park Lease Extension Case Studies:

-Ali, Highams Park, North East London,
+Joshua, Highams Park, North East London

 Highams Park case: